BCDigSchol/policedata/README.md

-# jekyll-project-template
+# police ledger data

-Write a tagline here!
+Working with the Burns Library dataset from 1855-59.

-By Your Name, Boston College
+Munirmahedi Paviwala and Duygun Ruben, Boston College

 ## About